Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 When is the best time to visit hill stations near Delhi?

-March–April and September–October are the best windows.
-March and April bring rhododendron blooms, clear air, and crowds 40–60% thinner than peak, with prices to match.
-September–October is post-monsoon: exceptional sky clarity, sharpest Himalayan views, every destination 25–35% cheaper than May.
-May–June works but requires 3+ weeks advance booking for weekends.
+March to April and September to October are the best windows.
+March and April bring rhododendron blooms, clear air, and crowds 40 to 60% thinner than peak, with prices to match.
+September to October is post-monsoon: exceptional sky clarity, sharpest Himalayan views, every destination 25 to 35% cheaper than May.
+May to June works but requires 3+ weeks advance booking for weekends.

 Is it safe to drive from Delhi to these hill stations alone?